Hilary Knight (illustrator): Galleries

 Over the decades, Knight maintained an apartment in midtown Manhattan, which also served as his studio and library.
 Here, he adds to his collection of books, sheet music, programs, and soundtrack and cast recordings.
 He is represented by two galleries—the Giraffics Gallery (East Hampton, New York) and Every Picture Tells a Story (Santa Monica, California).

 In other media

-The 2015 HBO documentary It's Me, Hilary: The Man Who Drew Eloise, by Lena Dunham, chronicles Knight's work on Eloise, personal life, and tumultuous relationship with Kay Thompson.
+The 2015 HBO documentary It's Me, Hilary: The Man Who Drew Eloise, by Lena Dunham, chronicles Knight's work on Eloise, personal life, and his tumultuous relationship with Kay Thompson.